polkadot-developers/substrate-docs/content/md/en/docs/main-docs/test/benchmark.md

     --output <path>
 ```

-This command creates an output file for the selected pallet—for example, `pallet_balance.rs`—that implements the `WeightInfo` trait for your pallet.
+This command creates an output file for the selected pallet—for example, `weight.rs`—that implements the `WeightInfo` trait for your pallet.
 Each blockchain should generate its own benchmark file with their custom implementation of the `WeightInfo` trait.
 This means that you will be able to use these modular Substrate pallets while still keeping your network safe for your specific configuration and requirements.